 The Annual Meeting of Stockholders of Vector Group Ltd., a Delaware corporation (the "Company"), will be held at the Miami Tower, 100 S.E.
-Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Friday, June 11, 2010 at 11:00 a.m., and at any postponement or adjournment thereof, for the following purposes:
+Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Wednesday, May 25, 2011 at 11:00 a.m., and at any postponement or adjournment thereof, for the following purposes:

-- 1. To elect seven directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified. - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered certified public accounting firm for the year ending December 31, 2010; and - 3.
+- 1. To elect seven directors to hold office until the next annual meeting of stockholders and until their successors are elected and qualified; - 2.
+To approve the Vector Group Ltd. Senior Executive Incentive Compensation Plan; - 3.
+To hold an advisory vote on executive compensation (the "say on pay vote"); - 4.
+To hold an advisory vote on the frequency of holding the say on pay vote in the future; - 5.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered certified public accounting firm for the year ending December 31, 2011; and - 6.
 To transact such other business as properly may come before the meeting or any adjournments or postponements of the meeting.

-Every holder of record of Common Stock of the Company at the close of business on April 15, 2010 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
-A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from May 31, 2010 to June 11, 2010, at the headquarters of the Company located at 100 S.E.
+Every holder of record of Common Stock of the Company at the close of business on April 4, 2011 is entitled to notice of the meeting and any adjournments or postponements thereof and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
+A list of stockholders entitled to vote at the meeting will be available to any stockholder for any purpose germane to the meeting during ordinary business hours from May 11, 2011 to May 25, 2011, at the headquarters of the Company located at 100 S.E.
 Second Street, 32nd Floor, Miami, Florida 33131.
-A proxy statement, form of proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 are enclosed herewith.
+A proxy statement, form of proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2010 are enclosed herewith.